Economy of the United Kingdom: European Union membership

-The proportion of the country's exports going to the EU has fallen from 54 percent to 47 percent over the past decade.
+The proportion of the country's exports going to the EU has fallen from 54 per cent to 47 per cent over the past decade.
 The total value of exports however, has increased in the same period from £130 billion (€160 billion) to £240 billion (€275 billion).

 In June 2016 the UK voted to leave the EU in a national referendum on its membership of the EU.
 After the activation of Article 50 of the Lisbon Treaty, the UK had been set to leave on Friday 29 March 2019.
 However the leave date was extended to Friday 12 April 2019 and then extended again to Thursday 31 October 2019, and then extended again until Friday 31 January 2020 with the ability to exit earlier.
 The future relationship between the UK and EU was under negotiation until the end of October 2019.
 UK economic growth slowed during 2019, with uncertainty over Brexit and a world economic slowdown blamed.